 Q. When and where do I get my cap and gown?

-Academic regalia (cap/tassel, gown, and hood) will be distributed to students at the school in May or early June of 2017; dates, times and location TBD.
+Academic regalia (cap/tassel, gown, and hood) will be distributed to students at the school from Monday, June 5, through Friday, June 9, from 12:00 to 2:00 pm in room 121.
 Back to top

 Q. What if my gown doesn't fit?